 Based on the history of consideration of these comprehensive evaluations, we investigated whether there were any cases in which a position other than public health care was taken in the cost-effectiveness evaluations conducted under the Analytical Guidelines Version 2, whether there were differences in the range of costs included in the analysis based on the results of the evaluations between Japan and the UK, and whether there was any consideration of comprehensive evaluations.

-4. analysis of cost-effectiveness evaluation items that have been completed in Japan by comparison between Japan and the U.K. 5.
+4. analysis of cost-effectiveness evaluation items that are no longer evaluated in Japan, based on a comparison between Japan and the U.K. 5.

 Based on reports posted on the website*14 of the Center for Health Economics and Evaluation Research (CORE2 HEALTH, C2H) of the National Institute of Health Sciences as of December 2022, the item categories covered by this system and their trends over time are shown ( Figure 1 ).